njahs/test-docs/docs/guides/mesh-tool/explorer.md

 </div>
 <br/>

-The viewport is simple: It displays the current deformable mesh.
-At the moment we use a procedural mesh to display the deformable mesh regardless of whether the actual deformation component uses a realtime mesh or not.
+The viewport is simple: It displays the current Deformable Mesh.
+At the moment we use a procedural mesh to display the Deformable Mesh regardless of whether the actual deformation component uses a realtime mesh or not.
 The following options can be changed (they are located on the right):
 - The viewport can be turned on and off using the **Viewport** button
 - You can also choose what **LOD** to show in the viewport (only available when using RMC).
 - You can preview the group distribution using the **Vertexmode**.
 This will apply a custom material to the viewport mesh that'll display the different groups using different colors.
 In this mode you can de-/select single or multiple groups in the groups list and only the selected groups will be colorized.